History of California (1900–present)

-This article continues the history of California in the years 1900 and later.
-For events through 1899, see History of California before 1900.

 After 1900, California continued to grow rapidly and soon became an agricultural and industrial power.
 The economy was widely based on specialty agriculture, oil, tourism, shipping, film, and after 1940 advanced technology such as aerospace and electronics industries – along with a significant military presence.
 The films and stars of Hollywood helped make the state the "center" of worldwide attention.
 California became an American cultural phenomenon; the idea of the "California Dream" as a portion of the larger American Dream of finding a better life drew 35 million new residents from the start to the end of the 20th century (1900–2010).
 Silicon Valley became the world's center for computer innovation.